oracle/tribuo/docs/FAQs.md

 Dataset so they can be recovered via provenance or incorporated into a TransformedModel that applies the transformations to each input before prediction.

+### What's `Output.fullEquals` for?

+The `Output.equals` and `Output.hashcode` methods are constrained to only look at the dimension labels.
+This means that two `Label`s can be compared for equality even if they have different confidence scores (as ground truth labels usually have a score of 1.0, and predicted ones do not).
+To compare the values including any confidence score the `Output.fullEquals` method should be used.
+Note, this implementation of equals and hashcode causes any two `Regressor`s which share the same dimension names to be equal, which is unfortunate.
+When comparing `Regressor` always use `Regressor.fullEquals` to include both the regressed value, and the variance.
+As `Regressor` uses `Double.NaN` as the sentinel value for no variance, NaN variances are considered equal to each other.